Making negligence claims against solicitors is one of our core areas of work.

 We even have experience in dealing with cases where professional negligence claims have gone wrong!

-Common types of errors made by solicitors
+Common errors made by solicitors

 No two negligence claims are ever the same.
 Different issues arise in each case, which is what makes this area of law so fascinating.
 However, there are a number of scenarios that crop up on a regular basis.
 Here are some of the usual suspects:-